simh/simh/0readme_ethernet.txt

     you want to force direct libpcap linking during a build you do so by typing 'make USE_NETWORK=1'.
 You must build with gcc to do this.
-There is no observable benefit to statically linking against libpcap and as such support for this ia deprecated.
+There is no observable benefit to statically linking against libpcap and as such support for this ia deprecated and will be removed in the future.

  4. Some platforms (HP-UX in particular) may not have vendor supplied libpcap components available and installed with the operating system.
 The packages